To find a contact you can search the A-Z index of contacts in our

 database.
 Alternatively you can search using the free text

 A4e's one aim is to improve people's lives around the world.
 We do this in many different ways, through the various projects and pilots we undertake.

 We pride ourselves in helping people and organisations access high quality training, employment and advice, doing whatever we can to drive social change and provide opportunity.

 They offer help with recruitment, both at the business and individual level; business support; support for start-ups; funding; training etc.

-To provide loan funding for the improvement, refurbishment, or acquisition of village halls,community centres and in some cases church buildings in rural England.Eligible costs include: extensions, rebuilding costs, refurbishment, upgrading of facilities, land and profressional fees associated withthe project.Financial support of up to £20,000, applications of over £20,000 will be considered.
+To provide loan funding for the improvement, refurbishment, or acquisition of village halls,community centres and similar community buildings in rural England.Eligible costs include: extensions, rebuilding costs, refurbishment, upgrading of facilities, land and professional fees associated with the project.Financial support of up to £20,000, applications of over £20,000 will be considered.

 Necessary Qualifications of Applicant:

 Management committees, not for profit, or charitable organisations that run village and similar rural halls.
 Must also represent members of the local community with a population of no more than 10,000 inhabitants.